-CAFÉ’s Curriculum Planning & Development Coordinators are always available to provide support in curriculum review projects.
+Our Curriculum Planning and Development area is available to provide support in curriculum review projects.
 At MacEwan, curriculum review is understood to be a process in which a variety of experts examine an academic program, both as a whole and in its constituent parts (individual courses), to assess its currency, coherence and overall effectiveness in terms of student learning and achievement.
 Since faculty members of a given department are the recognized experts in the academic program being reviewed, they normally lead and perform curriculum reviews.

 MacEwan’s recommended guidelines to curriculum review are based on best practices among universities across Canada and have been endorsed by MacEwan’s Academic Governance Council.
-Danny Braun and Carolyn Ives are available to customize these guidelines to accommodate projects of any scope, size, or timeline.
+We are available to customize these guidelines to accommodate projects of any scope, size, or timeline.

 Curriculum maps are one powerful tool for assessing curriculum.
 In a group session facilitated by the Curriculum team, faculty members collaborate in creating a spreadsheet that maps their program’s learning outcomes (PLOs) against their courses in order to assess whether their courses are in fact helping students achieve the program’s PLOs.
 This affords important insight into where gaps may exist within and between courses when they are considered from the perspective of the program’s curriculum goals.
 Although the sample below is for a two-year program, curriculum maps may be used for any length of program, and they may be used to map courses against not only program-level outcomes, but also specific competencies, outcomes provided by outside accreditation bodies, or many other kinds of goals or outcomes.

 I = Introduced; D = Developed; M = Mastered